machado-will/machado-will/README.md

 - 👋 Hi, I’m Willian, I'm from Brazil and I am a programming student.
 - 👀 I’m interested in HTML, CSS and JavaScript at the moment.
 - 🌱 I’m currently learning HTML and CSS
-- 📫 How to reach me: send me an e-mail "machado-will@hotmail.con"
+- 📫 How to reach me: send me an e-mail "machado-will@hotmail.com"
 - 😄 Pronouns: He/his